 Ask the Dentist is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 I’m all for investing in your teeth.
 But do you really need to spend $150 on a toothbrush that connects to your phone?

-In this review, my goal was to thoroughly test all the bells and whistles to determine what this toothbrush can actually do for your health.
+In this review, my goal was to thoroughly test all the bells and whistles to determine what the Oral-B Smart Series 7000 can actually do for your health.

 What It Means For Your Health

 The verdict: This toothbrush won’t necessarily give you a better clean than another high-quality electric toothbrush, but that’s not the point.
 You could have the best toothbrush in the world, but your brushing technique makes all the difference.

 The 7000 series goes beyond being a high-quality toothbrush to try to make you a better brusher.

 In a nutshell, it does this by:

 - Stopping you from brushing too hard, which is more harmful than you think — up to 80% of us overbrush, causing gum recession, tooth sensitivity, and even cavities.

 It might not sound like much, but years of the wrong technique can lead people to wake up decades later wondering, how did my teeth start to look like my grandma’s?